User’s Guide to version |version| of the Community Land Model (CLM)

 README.rst --------------- File that displays under the project in github

-README_EXTERNALS.rst ----- Information on how to work with subversion externals for clm
+README_GITFLEXIMOD.rst --- Information on how to work with git-fleximod for CTSM

 CODE_OF_CONDUCT.md ------- Code of Conduct for how to work with each other on the CTSM project